neilg63/string-patterns/README.md

 ### Enums
 - **WordBounds**:	Has options for *Start*, *End* and *Both* with a method to render regular expression subpatterns with the correct word boundaries
+- **StringBounds**: Defines simple match rules with the pattern and case_sensitivity flag, e.g. StringBounds::Ends("images", true)

 ### Dev Notes
 This crate is still in its alpha stage, but has already been used in 3 API projects.
 Since version 0.2.14 the code base has been organised into separate files for each set of traits with related implementations.

 #### Recent Version Notes
 Version 0.2.17 makes the *build_regex(pattern: &str, case_insensitive: bool)* available to implementors.
 This is a wrapper *for Regex::new(re: &str)*, but has a convenient case_insensitive parameter and avoids having to explicity import the *regex* crate*.
 In version 0.2.19 default implementations have been added for many variant methods in PatternMatch, PatternReplace, PatternMatchMany and PatternReplaceMany.
 The last two traits depend on *PatternMatch* and *PatternReplace* respectively.
 For *PatternMatch* only the base method *pattern_match_result* needs to be implemented and for *PatternReplace* only *pattern_replace_result* and *pattern_replace* need custom implementations, the latter only because the fallback value may have different trait and lifetimes constraints for arrays and vectors.
-Version 0.2.20 adds *PatternMatchesMany*, which returns a vector of matched patterns, expressed as arrays.
+Version 0.2.20 adds *PatternMatchesMany*, which returns a vector of matched patterns, expressed as arrays of booleans.
+Version 0.2.21 adds SimpleMatchesMany and SimpleMatchAll to evaluate multiple patterns without regular expressions with simple *StartsWith, EndsWith and contains* condition sets via the new *StringBounds* enum.
 Some updates only reflect minor corrections to these notes and comments in other files.